petermora/nimLazy/README.md

 #@[2, 3, 5, 7, 11, 13, 17, 19, 23, 29, ...].toIter()
 ```

-Partition(2) creates pairs (its cheating with a macro, this 2 has to be known
+Partition(2) creates pairs (its cheating, it uses a macro, this parameter
+2 has to be known
 at compile time).
 It will skip the last item if the list is finite
 and has odd number of elements.
 With step=1 we can force to step only one instead of two: